understanding-the-connected-home/book/controlling_privacy.md

 The dimmer is installed in the house or room; it's immobile.
 But what happens if you move about?
 You still should be able to make informed decision about your privacy.

 ### The privacy keyfob: Controlling your privacy while out and about
-Just like the dimmer would let a user control privacy in the context of their own home, we should have the means to control - or at least make informed decisions about - our privacy while we are out and about.
+Just like the dimmer would let a user control privacy in the context of their own home, we should have the means to control—or at least make informed decisions about—our privacy while we are out and about.

 Imagine a keyfob as the on-the-go counterpart of the Privacy Dimmer: A little device you carry on yourself at all times.
 Rather than switching on or off any systems in its environment (which would be hugely invasive and aggressive), it reads a signal from the connected home (or retail space, or public space...) and compares the amount and types of sensing and data processing against your personal preferences as stated in that keyfob.